 The ferries have not entirely deserted Kyleakin.
 It is still possible, in Summer, for foot passengers to travel to the mainland by boat from the harbour.
 But most make the trip to Kyle of Lochalsh and its railway station by the frequent buses linking the two.

 Not far past the White Heather Hotel overlooking the harbour is a relatively new addition to the landscape in Kyleakin.
 This is the Bright Water Visitor Centre, celebrating the heritage and wildlife of the nearby island of Eilean Bàn, which now forms a stepping stone for the Skye Bridge.
-The island was the home for a while of the naturalist and author Gavin Maxwell; though well before the bridge was built.
+The island was the home for a while of the naturalist and author Gavin Maxwell, though well before the bridge was built.
 It's hard to imagine he would be thrilled by the transformation of his island; despite the beauty of the bridge.
-The island and the visitor centre are owned by the Eilean Bàn Trust, which gives daily guided tours of the island from April to October.
+The island and the visitor centre are owned by the Eilean Bàn Trust, which gives guided tours of the island.